-In the OpenRISC 1200, the differs from the architecture specification.
-The PIC offers a latched level-sensitive interrupt.
+The PIC implementation in the OR1200 differs from the architecture specification.
+The PIC instead offers a latched level-sensitive interrupt.

 Once an interrupt line is latched (i.e. its value appears in PICSR), no new interrupts can be triggered for that line until its bit in PICSR is cleared.
 The usual sequence for an interrupt handler is then as follows.